jovotech/jovo-framework/docs/04_platform-specifics/amazon-alexa/dialog.md

 };
 // You update the intent an fill the name slot.
 There is only city slot left, so you can manually ask the user to fill that

-this.alexaSkill().dialogElecitSlot('city', 'Which city are you living in?', updatedIntent);
+this.alexaSkill().dialogElicitSlot('city', 'Which city are you living in?', updatedIntent);
 ```